integralfx/MemTestHelper/DDR4 OC Guide.md

 ### Intel - LGA1151
 * Intel's Skylake IMC is pretty strong, so it shouldn't be the bottleneck when overclocking.
   What would you expect from 14+++++?
-* The Rocketlake IMC, aside from the limitations regarding Gear 1 and Gear 2 memory support, has the strongest memory controller of all Intel consumer CPUs, and by a fair margin.
+* The Rocket Lake IMC, aside from the limitations regarding Gear 1 and Gear 2 memory support, has the strongest memory controller of all Intel consumer CPUs, and by a fair margin.
 * There are 2 voltages you need to change if overclocking RAM: system agent (VCCSA) and IO (VCCIO).
   **DO NOT** leave these on auto, as they can pump dangerous levels of voltage into your IMC, potentially degrading or even killing it.
 Most of the time you can keep VCCSA and VCCIO the same, but [sometimes too much can harm stability](https://i.imgur.com/Bv8617y.png) (credits: Silent_Scone).
 I wouldn't recommend going above 1.25V on each.
   Below are my suggested VCCSA and VCCIO for 2 single rank DIMMs: